Qiskit/RFCs/0016-base-primitive-unification.md

 The base containers `PrimitiveResult,`, `Task`, and `TaskResult` are described in the next sections.
 `Job[T]` is any `qiskit.provider.JobV1` whose result method returns type `T`.

-Any primitive following the above pattern
+Any primitive following the above pattern could be used as follows:

 ```python
 # instantiate the primitive